 The Nominating/Governance Committee is responsible for identifying and recommending to the Board candidates for directorships.
 The Nominating/Governance Committee considers candidates for Board membership who are recommended by members of the Nominating/Governance Committee, other Board members, members of management and individual stockholders.
-From time to time, the Nominating/Governance Committee has engaged the services of global executive search firms to assist the Nominating/Governance Committee and the Board in identifying and evaluating potential director candidates.
-Once the Nominating/Governance Committee has identified prospective nominees for director, the Board is responsible for selecting such candidates.
+From time to time, the Nominating/Governance Committee has engaged the services of global executive search firms to assist the Nominating/Governance Committee has identified prospective nominees for director, the Board is responsible for selecting such candidates.
 The Board considers candidates for director who are free of conflicts of interest or relationships that may interfere with the performance of their duties.